multilayer-io/babbab/README.md

 ## TODO list - Soft Launch

-This project is currently soft launched, which means that while you should feel free to use it and share it with friends, please don't announce it's release in social media because it's not ready and it's kind of shy.
+This project is currently soft launched, which means that while you should feel free to use it and share it with friends, please let us know you are using it and please don't discuss it in social media as it's not ready and it's kind of a shy piece of software.

 Tasks to get out of this phase:

 - Add example results (plot, statement) to the README
 - Add example with labels to README